 Adverse events due to vemurafenib

-There is only limited data about safety and efficacy of vemurafenib due to small patient numbers treated up to now.
+There are only limited data about the safety and efficacy of vemurafenib due to small patient numbers treated up to now.
 Treatment should be monitored including monthly liver function tests and as clinically indicated.

 Management of symptomatic adverse drug reactions may require dose reduction, treatment interruption, or treatment discontinuation.
 Dose reductions resulting in a dose below 480 mg twice daily are not recommended.